 October 31st, Greer, SC, Episcopal Church of the Good Shepherd -

 Grace and I met at the Greer City Park and walked over to the backside of the cemetery, next to a playground in the park.
-The Holy Spirit had given Grace Jeremiah 1, “To uproot and break down, to destroy and to overthrow, to build and to plant.”
+The Holy Spirit had given Grace, Jeremiah 1, “To uproot and break down, to destroy and to overthrow, to build and to plant.”
 To begin our time, I read the verse, and then was tempted to pray into it, but the Lord stopped me.

 Grace had been at an event the day before at Moravian Falls, where she had sensed in the spirit that Lord had given her extra angels to accompany her, which as she said seemed to carry specifically resurrection power, so she titled them her “Lazarus” angels.
 Since we were at a cemetery, “Lazarus” angels sounded good to me.
 Silently and methodically, we sprinkled salt and poured vinegar at the four corners, and then placed communion at a dead tree in the graveyard.

 The wine we used here and at Columbia and Charleston was locally produced wine that Bee’s late husband had made himself from grapes in Greer.
 At the other locations that I prayed at, I used a wine called “Rose”.
-The bread we used was bread made by my daughter, Sarah.
+The bread we used was bread made by my oldest daughter.

 There was a marker beside the dead tree that read, “Mother”.
 A sense that God was resurrecting the mothers to bring reformation overtook me.